DawidKapica/sportsApp-front/README.md

 # SportsAppFront

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.7.
+The project was deployed on the heroku server at the link: sportsapp-dk.herokuapp.com/login

 ## Development server